Learn about the admissions requirements needed to apply for KGI’s Master of Science in Physician Assistant Studies program.

 Applicants who are not invited to interview will receive a letter with an invitation to apply the next cycle and ideas for improving their application in the future.

-Applicants selected for an interview will be contacted by KGI Admissions to schedule an in-person interview with the Admissions Committee, faculty, and staff members.
+Applicants selected for an interview will be contacted by KGI Admissions to schedule an interview with the Admissions Committee, faculty, and staff members.
 The interview is our opportunity to get to know the applicant as a potential physician assistant (PA) student, and it is also the applicant’s opportunity to get to know us.

 On interview day, each applicant will complete a series of interviews assessing the following attributes:

 Following the interview, candidates will be discussed by the Admissions Committee and participants in the interview process, and determinations will be made based on the total score from both the pre-interview application review and the interview.
-Candidates will then be placed in one of three categories: immediate accept, hold, and deny.

 Neither the CASPA application nor the KGI supplemental application can be reused for another cycle.
 Each applicant who is not accepted must complete both applications again for the next cycle.
 Please note that an invitation to interview one cycle does not guarantee an interview for future cycles.